C18H24O2/boot2root/writeups/writeup1/README.md

 ---

-Here the breakdown of the 6 stages:
+Here is the breakdown of the 6 stages:

 ### 3.2.1 – Stage 1: A Simple Comparison